adj59-dev/adj59-dev.github.io/_posts/reading-nielsen-and-chuang:-chapter-4.md

 \end{aligned}$$

-I used the following script to calculate the circuit and check if it matches a $C^3(X)$ gate; it does not.
-So it doesn't look like we can use this approximation in this way.
+I used the following script to calculate the circuit and check if it matches a $C^3(X)$ gate, which it does.
+So this looks like a viable solution.

 ```

 from sympy import simplify, Matrix, sin, cos, I, pi
 from sympy.physics.quantum import TensorProduct

 Identity = Matrix([[1, 0], [0, 1]])
 X = Matrix([[0, 1], [1, 0]])